Southeast Asian coral reefs

 Southeast Asian coral reefs have the highest levels of biodiversity for the world's marine ecosystems.
 They serve many functions, such as forming the livelihood for subsistence fishermen and even function as jewelry and construction materials.
 Corals inhabit coastal waters off of every continent except Antarctica, with an abundance of reefs residing along Southeast Asian coastline in several countries including Indonesia, the Philippines, and Thailand.
 Coral reefs are developed by the carbonate-based skeletons of a variety of animals and algae.
-Slowly and overtime, the reefs build up to the surface in oceans.
+Slowly and over time, the reefs build up to the surface in oceans.
 Coral reefs are found in shallow, warm salt water.
 The sunlight filters through clear water and allows microscopic organisms to live and reproduce.
 Coral reefs are actually composed of tiny, fragile animals known as coral polyps.
 Coral reefs are significantly important because of the biodiversity.
 Although the number of fish are decreasing, the remaining coral reefs contain more unique sea creatures.
 The variety of species living on a coral reef is greater than anywhere else in the world.
 An estimation of 70-90% of fish caught are dependent on coral reefs in Southeast Asia and reefs support over 25% of all known marine species.
-However, those sensitive coral reefs are facing detrimental effects on them due to variety of factors: overfishing, sedimentation and pollution, bleaching, and even tourist-related damage.